yoshinorin/hexo-browser-reloader-websocket/README.md

 ## Usage

 `hexo-browser-reloader-websocket` is transparent.
-Once installed, just run `hexo-server` as you usually do.
+Once installed, just run `hexo-server`.

 > [!WARNING]
 > Please **DO NOT USE** in production (It means please do not run `hexo-server` in production). </br>